pavangk7/gcc-2.0-user-documentation/log-in-to-cmp.md

 # Log in to the Cloud Management Portal

 1. From a non-SE GSIB or GMD, log in to the [GCC 2.0 Cloud Management Portal](https://cmp.gcc.gov.sg).
-2. Choose or enter your TechPass ID which is your organisation email address.
+2. Choose or enter the email address registered with TechPass.

   <kbd>![log-in-to-cmp](images/choose-techpass-account-test.png ':size=600')</kbd>